 Anna was interested in Wez for some reason.
 Otherwise she was a traveler who didn’t travel much.

 42. Arisa (Boys and Girls in the City)

 Arisa provided one of the strangest swerves on the show when she hand breaked Arman in the middle of their budding romance.
 It’s absolutely fine to turn anyone down at any stage of a relationship (her Costco date dunk on Tap was completely understandable) even if you were the catalyst for the date, but her reasoning with Arman never added up.
 Was she just on the show to promote/launch her hipster hat line, biding her time as neutrally as possible?
 Or was she just genuinely uninterested in her housemates?

 Worst Moment: Costco Friendzoning (but also secretly a best moment)

-Eric was a dope who built a pop-up coffee shop.
-He teased Yusuke and gave him bad advice, but I don’t think he was malicious or mean spirited at heart.
+Eric was a dope that spent most of his time on the show prepping to build his beloved pop-up coffee shop.
+He teased Yusuke and gave him terrible advice, but I don’t think he was malicious or mean spirited at heart.
 He also briefly dated Cheri after leaving the house, which again, showed that he wasn’t very smart.

 Worst Moment: Dating Cheri

 40. Mayu (Opening New Doors)